ryd3v/csak/README.md

 ## Features

-- Port Scanning: Scan for open ports on a specified IP address or IP address range.
+- TCP/UDP Scan for open ports on a specified IP address or IP address range.
+- Scan a URL with Nikto
+- Run Netdiscover (requires root!)
+- More to come ..

 ## Prerequisites

 - Python 3.x
 - Libraries:
     - tqdm (for progress bar): You can install it using `pip install tqdm`
+    - colorama
+    - pexpect
+    - ptyprocess

+or use pip install -r requirements.txt

 ## How to Use